Andrew Vaughn Player Props: White Sox vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.41).
+- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.37).

-- Red Sox pitchers combine to give up 94 total home runs at a clip of 1.2 per game (to rank 22nd in the league).
+- Red Sox pitchers combine to allow 94 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).

+- In his most recent outing on Monday against the Minnesota Twins, the left-hander threw 6 1/3 innings, allowing three earned runs while surrendering three hits.

-- In 11 games this season, the 24-year-old has amassed a 3.49 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .247 to opposing hitters.
+- The 34-year-old has amassed a 3.29 ERA and 12 strikeouts per nine innings across seven games this season, while giving up a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.